 There are four likely scenarios for St Peter and St Paul CE Primary School to consider when managing any reports of sexual violence and/or sexual harassment.
 It will be important in all scenarios that decisions and actions are regularly reviewed and that relevant policies are updated to reflect lessons learnt, with potential patterns of concerning, problematic or inappropriate behaviour been identified.
 Where a pattern is identified, St Peter and St Paul CE Primary School decide on a course of action, considering whether there are wider cultural issues within the school that enabled the inappropriate behaviour to occur and where appropriate extra teaching time and/or staff training could be delivered to minimise the risk of it happening again.

 The four scenarios are:-

-· Manage internally
+- Manage internally

 - Early help

 - Referrals to children's social care

 - Reporting to the Police

-Addressing child on child abuse : a resource for schools and colleges

-St Peter and St Paul CE Primary School will follow the statutory guidance in Keeping children safe in education 2023 Part 5, where full details can be found.
+For more information - Refer to Addressing child on child abuse: a resource for schools and colleges St Peter and St Paul CE Primary School will follow the statutory guidance in Part 5 of this guidance, where full details can be found.

-Allegations against Staff that may meet the harms threshold
+Appendix 5: Allegations against staff that may meet the harms threshold - Referral within 24 hrs